Day - 1

 Day - 4

 Location: Namche Bazaar (3440m / 11286ft) - One of the best ways to acclimatise today is to walk up to a high-altitude point, and then come back down to sleep.
 Remember, it doesn't matter how fit you are, anyone can be affected by the altitude!
-Maybe take an optional walk towards Thami to see the sunrise or sunset views from the national park headquarters – this stunning vista includes a super panorama of the Khumbu peaks and great views of Everest.
-The national park headquarters are also home to interesting displays about the Sherpa lifestyle and culture as well as the local flora and fauna.
+Maybe take an optional hike, visiting Sagarmatha Next along the way, who support local communities to create and implement a sustainable waste handling system in the region.
+The national park headquarters is also an interesting visit, with displays about the Sherpa lifestyle and culture as well as the local flora and fauna.
 Rugs, clothing, salt and dried meat all make a roaring trade in the village centre, so maybe haggle for any extra supplies you might need (dried goat meat anyone?) and spend a restful night at your teahouse.

 Day - 5